jetmore/swaks/RELEASE/README.txt

     README.txt
         This file.
-Contains install notes, references to other files, and major changes for this release doc/Changes.txt
+Contains install notes, references to other files, and major changes for this release doc/ref.txt
+        The text version of the --help output doc/Changes.txt
         All changes to Swaks
-    doc/ref.txt
-        The text version of the --help output doc/recipes.txt
+    doc/installation.txt
+        Notes on installing Swaks
+    doc/recipes.txt
         Hints, tips, tricks that don't fit in the reference